rahulsoftgeek/OpenResty_project/README.md

 - Running the docker container of openresty server on EC2 instance inside custom VPC and public subnet.
 - Also, running docker container of MySQL and redis on different EC2 instance inside the same VPC in private subnet and connect with NAT instance to access the internet.
 - Configured the application load balancer to balance the web traffic.
 Also, provide fault-tolerance (Highly Available) & high performance.
-- Added DNS endpoint of ALB to Route 53 to host an application.
+- Added DNS endpoint of ALB to Route 53 to access an application.